optimalstrategy/Qval/README.md

 ## Docs
 Refer to [documentation](https://qval.rtfd.io) for more verbose descriptions and auto-generated API docs.
-You can also look at the [tests](tests) to get an idea how the stuff below works.
+You can also look at the [tests](tests) to get the idea how the stuff below works.

 ### Configuration
 Qval supports configuration via config files and environmental variables.